dscape/rewrite/README.md

 ## Sample Application

-You can find a sample applications in the [[Samples]] wiki page.
+You can find a sample applications in the [Samples][30] wiki page.
 Just follow the instructions in the read me file to deploy.
 If you used rewrite and want to contribute a sample application read the section on `Contribute` and send a pull request.

 ## Contribute